Snowshoeing Tips, History & Trail Etiquette

 Although records of the first snowshoes are unclear, it is estimated that they go back 4,000-6,000 years, and most likely originated in Central Asia.
-Becaus snowshoes distribute weight over a wider area, they allow for quicker and more efficient travel over deep snow.
+Because snowshoes distribute weight over a wider area, they allow for quicker and more efficient travel over deep snow.
 If you can walk, you can snowshoe.
-Why not take a winter adventure – snowshoeing in New Hampshire.
+Why not take a NH winter adventure – snowshoeing.
 An amazing way to experience nature, stay in shape and enjoy the great outdoors.
-To promote your business in NHLiving.com – New Hampshire’s Internet Magazine, please contact us.
+Ask us about NH snowshoeing or share your comments.
+To feature your NH business, contact us.

 Follow the following Snowshoeing Tips for a safer snowshoeing experience:

 - When packing, remember to include a map, compass, water, food, first aid supplies, and a cell phone if you own one.

 - Be sure to check the local weather forecast before starting out.

 - Inspect your equipment before packing, and regularly on the trail.

 - Tell a friend or family member where you are going and when you will return.